 Tom Griffin graduated from the University of Wisconsin with a Bachelor of Business Administration degree and a major in Marketing.
 He has 40+ years in technology sales, marketing and management, consulting and entrepreneurship and is currently a management consultant.

-Tom recently released a 5th-8th grade Sunday School curriculum, Apologetics for Tweens: How to save your children from doubts and unanswered questions about Christianity, with weekly scriptural and apologetics lessons based on his work over the last 13 years.
-The curriculum is being published by Athanatos Ministries and targeted for Sunday School teachers, Christian private school teachers, homeschool teachers, and grandparents.
+Tom released a 5th-8th grade Sunday School curriculum, Apologetics for Tweens: How to save your children from doubts and unanswered questions about Christianity, in 2018 and currently has over 300 implementations.
+Each curriculum year includes weekly scriptural and apologetics lessons based on his work over 16 years.
+The curriculum is published by APG and targeted for Sunday School teachers, Christian private school teachers, homeschool teachers, grandparents and anyone who is interested in introductory apologetics.
 It is the only known combination of scripture and apologetics lessons in a formal curriculum.
-The official release is in January, 2018, but can be obtained in advance.

 I’m very impressed with the Apologetics for Tweens curriculum produced by Thomas Griffin.
 The material is theologically sound, age appropriate and a great way to involve young people in learning why they believe what they believe.
 The material also helps children understand how to explain and defend Christianity to others.
 I’ve worked with children and youth for more than 45 years and highly recommend Apologetics for Tweens to Christian parents and teachers. — Mark McGee, Regional Director of Ratio Christi